The only place to be after dark

-There are two adjacent sections, one comprised of wooden furniture and waiting staff wearing north Thai costumes, and another more aimed at locals with aluminium chairs and staff in jeans and T-shirts.
-The former has all the usual Thai and north Thai dishes and a very tasteful, traditional Lanna dance show (though you may have to put up with a guitarist singing Hotel California between dances), while the latter has live Thai pop and country singers, cheap draught beer, lots of fried insects and snack food, and...you still get the traditional dancers.
+There are two food courts; the posh one—Centre Point—coming with varnished, wooden furniture and waiting staff wearing northern Thai costumes and another more aimed at locals with aluminium chairs and staff in jeans and T-shirts.
+The former has all the usual Thai and north Thai dishes and a very tasteful, traditional Lanna dance show, (though you may have to put up with a guitarist singing Hotel California between dances), while the latter has live Thai pop and country singers, cheap draught beer, lots of fried insects and exotic nibbles and...you still get the traditional dancers.

-Both areas are reasonably priced and fun; – you could have a couple of pre-dinner drinks and snacks in the ‘local’ area, move to the nearby ‘tourist’ section for a more formal style dinner then perhaps head back round the corner to catch a local band or a Chiang Rai United game on the big screen TV.
-(The local team is very popular and, unusually for Thailand—Buriram excepted—you’ll see as many residents wearing the orange Chiang Rai shirts as you will wearing those of top English Premier clubs.)
+Centre Point is obviously a bit pricier but still not bad so you could have a couple of pre-dinner drinks with appetiser in the local section, move to the nearby tourist bit for a more extensive dinner choice then perhaps head back around the corner to catch a local band or a Chiang Rai United game on the big screen TV.
+(The local team is very popular and, unusually for Thailand—Buriram excepted—you’ll see as many citizens wearing the orange of Chiang Rai United as you will sporting those of EPL clubs.)

-Apart from the fried insects and various drink snacks the food section also offers variations of sukiyakis or hot pots which are filling enough if you just want to stay local for dinner.
-These consist of bowls of stock on hot coal heaters, (though modern ones are electric), accompanied by plates of fresh noodles, vegetables, meat etc which you add yourself to the bubbling pot.
-Prices for a ‘set’ vary depending upon which ingredients you choose but a basic ‘set’ starts at 79 baht for 2 persons and you have the choice of a mild or spicy stock plus free dipping sauce.
-A fun and cheap dinner.
+Apart from the fried insects and various beer snacks the food section also offers variations on sukiyakis or hot pots which are filling enough, cheap if you just want to stay local for dinner and hugely popular with local diners.
+Prices for a set vary depending upon which ingredients you choose but a basic set starts at 90 baht for two people and you have the choice of a mild or spicy stock plus free dipping sauce.

-The night bazaar’s open every evening from 18:00, closing down midnight-ish, and is located off the main drag, Phaholyothin Road.
+The night bazaar’s open every evening from around 17:30 to 18:00, closing down midnight-ish and is located off the main drag, Phaholyothin Road.